-You are then taken to a hospital, jail, or police station for a formal blood or breath test for your 1st DUI.
-If the breathe test says your blood alcohol concentration, BAC, was over 0.08% you will get charged with driving with excessive BAC.
+After getting your vehicle towed, you are then taken to a hospital, jail, or police station for a formal blood or breath test for your 1st DUI.
+If the breathe test says your blood alcohol concentration, BAC, was over 0.08% legal limit then you will get charged with driving with excessive BAC.
 If the test was low then the officer may require you to have a urine or blood test.
-Your license will be suspended and will give you a temporary license till the suspension starts in 30 days.
+Your license will be suspended and will give you a temporary license with 30 days.
+If your license is suspended because of a high chemical test then you will have to get a restricted license and install an Ignition Interlock Device on your motor vehicle.
 The officer then sends the report to the prosecutor and can either decline to file or charge you with your 1st DUI.

 DUI and DMV and complicated especially for a person who is facing their 1st DUI.
 After the arrest, you must request a hearing within 10 days of the arrest.
 You or your private attorney can speak to them either in person or on the phone.
-They will inquire if the officer had reasonable to pull you over, had probably cause to pull you over, and if the BAC was 0.008 or above.
+They will inquire if the officer had reasonable to pull you over, had probable cause to pull you over, and if the BAC was 0.008 or above.
 More information about preparing for a DMV Hearing and what to do can be found here.

 You need to figure out how to handle your 1st DUI which schedule on the court date.
 If you plan on going then you have to set aside 4 hours to be there in the morning.
 If this is a second DUI and you have no bailed out yet, then you will want to talk with a bail bondsman.

-For a 1st DUI the answer you want to hear is no. The short answer is Yes.
+For a 1st DUI, the answer you want to hear is no. The short answer is Yes.
 The chances are very real that you will be held to answer for your Los Angeles DUI or a DUI in any county.
 When you were picked up for your California First Offense DUI, you were probably given a yellow slip of paper.
 This yellow piece of paper is what you would call a promise to appear.
 It is your promise to the officer that you will make the court date.
-It’s this paper that bounds you to the court.
+It’s this paper that bounds you to the court

 If you decide to not appear on your arraignment on your 1st DUI then a warrant will be issued for your arrest.